ystia/yorc/doc/telemetry.rst

 TOSCA nodes (like an Openstack compute for instance) while Operations executors handle implementations of an lifecycle operations provided as part of the TOSCA node definition (like a shell script or an ansible playbook).

-In the bellow table <ExecType> is the executor type, <DepID> the deployment ID, <NodeType> the fully qualified TOSCA node type where dots where replaced by dashes and <OpName> the TOSCA operation name where dots where replaced by dashes.
+In the below table <ExecType> is the executor type, <DepID> the deployment ID, <NodeType> the fully qualified TOSCA node type where dots where replaced by dashes and <OpName> the TOSCA operation name where dots where replaced by dashes.

 +----------------------------------------------------------------------+-------------------------------------------------+---------------------+-------------+